MoVieDrive: Urban Scene Synthesis with Multi-Modal Multi-View Video Diffusion Transformer

 \paragraph{Video Generation.} As a long-standing research topic in computer vision, video generation has been well developed and various types of methods have been explored, \eg, diffusion models~\cite{ho2022video}, Variational Autoencoders (VAEs)~\cite{babaeizadeh2018stochastic}, generative adversarial networks~\cite{tulyakov2018mocogan}, autoregressive models~\cite{weissenborn2019scaling}, etc. Among them, diffusion-based methods~\cite{blattmann2023stable,yang2025cogvideox,ho2022video,hong2023cogvideo} have recently become predominant due to their superiority in controllability and fidelity.
 However, these methods cannot be directly applied to urban scene generation for autonomous driving, which requires multi-view spatiotemporal consistency and high controllability.
 To adapt them to complex controllable driving scene generation, substantial modifications are needed~\cite{wang2024drivedreamer,gao2024magicdrive}.
 Our approach shares the merits of diffusion-based video generation and devises a new multi-modal multi-view diffusion transformer model for autonomous driving.

 \paragraph{Urban Scene Synthesis.} The rapid advancement in urban scene and asset generation has significantly facilitated data synthesis and closed-loop evaluation in autonomous driving~\cite{yang2023unisim,zhou2024hugs,gao2024magicdrive,liu2024vqa}.
 There are two primary research directions in urban scene synthesis for autonomous driving.
 One line of work explores rendering methods, such as neural radiance fields and 3D Gaussian splatting, for urban scene synthesis~\cite{yang2023unisim,zhou2024hugs,ren2024unigaussian,wu2025armgs}.
 Despite high-fidelity scene synthesis, this type of method has poor controllability and diversity.
 Another line of work explores video generation, such as diffusion models~\cite{blattmann2023stable,yang2025cogvideox}, for urban scene generation~\cite{wen2024panacea,wang2024drivedreamer}.
-Among them, some studies focus on single-view generation~\cite{gao2024vista,wang2024drivingdojo}, while the others investigate multi-view generation~\cite{gao2024magicdrive,wang2024driving,ni2025maskgwm}.
+Among them, some studies focus on single-view generation~\cite{gao2024vista,wang2024drivingdojo}, while others investigate multi-view generation~\cite{gao2024magicdrive,wang2024driving,ni2025maskgwm}.
 Our work focuses on the more challenging multi-view setting.
-Diffusion models are widely used as the backbone for contemporary multi-view urban scene generation, such as DriveDreamer~\cite{wang2024drivedreamer}, Panacea~\cite{wen2024panacea}, MagicDrive~\cite{gao2024magicdrive}, MagicDrive-V2~\cite{gao2025magicdrive-v2}, Drive-WM~\cite{wang2024driving}, MaskGWM~\cite{ni2025maskgwm}, etc. Although these methods have shown promising results, they only focus on single-modal RGB video generation and lack the ability to generate multi-modal data for holistic scene understanding.
-In addition, UniScene~\cite{li2025uniscene} proposes using multiple models to generate RGB videos and LiDAR point clouds, but still fails to construct a unified model for multi-view multi-modal driving scene generation.
-Different from existing works, our approach proposes to generate multi-modal multi-view driving scene videos in a unified framework, which fills a gap left by existing methods.
+Contemporary methods, such as DriveDreamer~\cite{wang2024drivedreamer}, MagicDrive~\cite{gao2024magicdrive}, MagicDrive-V2~\cite{gao2025magicdrive-v2}, MaskGWM~\cite{ni2025maskgwm}, etc., widely use diffusion models for multi-view urban scene generation.
+Although these methods have shown promising results, they only focus on RGB video generation and lack the ability to generate multi-modal data for holistic scene understanding.
+UniScene~\cite{li2025uniscene} proposes using multiple models to generate RGB videos and LiDAR point clouds, but still fails to construct a unified model for multi-view multi-modal urban scene generation.
+Unlike existing works, our approach proposes to generate multi-modal multi-view driving scene videos in a unified framework, which fills a gap left by existing methods.